salvaborit/.dotfiles/MIGRATION.md

 ### launch-browser
 Detects default browser via xdg-settings, handles private/incognito mode.

-### launch-terminal-cwd
-Opens terminal in the working directory of the currently active terminal.
-Falls back to $HOME if unable to determine.

 ### launch-webapp
 Opens URL in default browser, ensures https:// protocol.